Skip to content

 Server Components

-bae-desktop (GUI or --headless) is a complete server.
-When a cloud home is configured, it serves cloud home proxy routes alongside Subsonic, so followers and share link recipients connect directly to it.
+The desktop app (GUI or --headless) is a complete server.
+When a cloud home is configured, it serves cloud home proxy routes so followers and share link recipients connect directly to it.

 • Cloud home proxy routes (/cloud/*, /share/*) for followers and share links